sezanzeb/input-remapper/README.md

 ##### Gamepads

 Tested with the XBOX 360 Gamepad.
 Joystick movements will be translated to mouse movements and buttons can be mapped to keycodes or macros.
+This is only partially done though.

 ## Installation